 3. Shri Venkateswara Temple

 Set amidst the bustling city of Helensburgh, brimming with natural beauty, Sri Venkateswara temple adds to its old-world charm, enhancing the aura of the whole city.

-You can also avail catering services to solemnise your low-key celebrations.
-Actualise your dream of getting hitched at Shri Venkateshwara temple, which can gratify the couples who fancy getting married in this pious destination.
+You can also avail of catering services to solemnize your low-key celebrations.
+Actualize your dream of getting hitched at Shri Venkateshwara temple, which can gratify the couples who fancy getting married in this pious destination.

 8 am to 7pm(Saturday and Sunday)